Michael Boyd, President

 Smallwood, K.S., Conservation Affairs Committee, The Wildlife Society—Western Section.
 Suggested standards for science applied to conservation issues.

-Papers in Preparation (Soon to be Submitted)
+Preparation (Soon to be Submitted)

 Smallwood, K.S.
 The allometry of density within the space used by populations of Mammalian Carnivores.